loannejee/Amazon-Clone/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 [Firebase Firestore](https://firebase.google.com/?hl=en&authuser=0) (version 9) was used for the backend server.
+The [Stripe CLI](https://stripe.com/docs/stripe-cli) was installed for webhook testing.
 [Firebase Authentication](https://firebase.google.com/docs/auth) supported by [NextAuth.js](https://next-auth.js.org/getting-started/example) were used for creating and logging into accounts with Google as the authentication provider.

 Third party APIs include [Stripe](https://stripe.com/docs) for payment and the [Fake Store API](https://fakestoreapi.com/docs) for e-commerce Pseudo-real data such as products, carts, and users in JSON format.